simbahebinbo/smallfat.github.io/neon database 调研.md

 - image file
     contains a ***snapshot*** of all keys at a particular LSN

-	1. page data？
-	page data

-	2. how to generate?

-	3. file name format:
 ```
     000000067F000032BE0000400000000070B6-000000067F000032BE0000400000000080B6__00000000346BC568
               start key                          end key                           LSN